wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

     incl %ecx                     # increase our counter
     movl %ecx, (%esp, %ecx, 4)    # initialise our array with 1 for esp[1]
-    incl %ecx                     # our counter/iterator should be at 2 now
+    incl %ecx                     # our counter/iterator should be at 2 now addl $2, %eax                 # increment our number of iterations by two as our ecx counter will be two higher from initialising our array

 .fib_loop:                        # we begin our for loop here